Standard Model Theory for the FCC-ee Tera-Z stage: The MBnumerics project

-In the case of the Mellin-Barnes integral the linear transformation of integration variables may lead to improvements of the numerical integration.
-If we apply the variable change $z_{2}\to z_{2}-z_{1}$ to the example integral in Eq.~\eqref{eq:MBexampleseries} we get
+For Mellin--Barnes integrals, a linear transformation of integration variables may lead to improvements of the numerical integrations.
+Applying a variable change {{$z_{2}\to z_{2}+z_{1}$}} to the example integral in \Eref{eq:MBexampleseries}, one obtains the representation: {